 I was reading through the MMM forums the other day and a post caught my eye.
 It asked: “how do you pick your target FIRE date?”
-People wanted to know how to come up with their retirement date and how much money they’d need to do so.
+People wanted to know how to come up with their retirement date and how much money they’d need to do so—how to determine their FIRE number.

 You might be familiar with the deliberations which sounded something like: